Alex Revell: Rotherham United

 Revell signed for Rotherham United on the final day of the summer 2011 transfer window for an undisclosed fee.
 He made his debut on 3 September, and scored twice in a 3–2 defeat against eventual league winners Swindon Town.
 His next goal came on 4 October in the Football League Trophy, scoring in a 2–1 loss to Sheffield United.
 On 25 October he helped Rotherham complete a sensational comeback against Morecambe, with Rotherham 3–0 down at half time, Revell scored the final goal as Rotherham managed to draw the game 3–3.
 After scoring in wins against Bradford City and Hereford United, Revell scored his first goal of 2012 in another defeat to Swindon, this time a 2–1 loss at the Don Valley Stadium on 14 January.
 He scored in successive games against Dagenham and Southend in January and February.
 On 21 March he scored in a 4–2 win against Macclesfield Town.
 He scored his tenth league goal for Rotherham on the final day of the season, in a 1–1 draw against Northampton Town on 5 May, which was also Rotherham's final ever goal and game at the Don Valley Stadium.
 He scored his first goal of the following season on 15 September 2012, in a 1–0 win against Torquay United.
 He scored again the following game, in a 3–2 defeat at home to Rochdale.
 In the next game against Barnet, he was sent off for what seemed to be a reckless challenge in a 0–0 draw at Underhill.

 Revell scored Rotherham's first goal in their 2014 play-off semi-final first leg against Preston North End, and in the final, against Leyton Orient, he contributed two goals, the second "an angled, dipping half volley from 40 yards out" to tie the scores and take the match into a penalty shootout which Rotherham won.
 He scored a goal against ex-club Brighton in the 2014–15 Championship season, leveling the match in an eventual 1–1 draw at Falmer Stadium.

 Cardiff City

 On 9 January 2015 Revell left Rotherham United and joined his former manager Russell Slade at Cardiff City, with the transfer fee believed to be in the region of £175,000.
 He made his debut in a 1–0 win over Fulham the following day and went on to score his first goal against Norwich City, the next game.
-He went on to finish the season with 2 goals in 17 games for his new club and 6 in total for the season.
+He went on to finish the season with goals goals in 17 games for his new club and six in total for the season.

-Revell had started in the starting eleven, the following season partnering Joe Mason, however was dropped after 3 games after a slow start to the season.
+Revell had started in the starting eleven, the following season partnering Joe Mason, however was dropped after three games after a slow start to the season.